karlhulme/jsonotron/readme.md

   * The test cases provide values of the type that should be considered valid and samples that should not.
 A Jsonotron runtime can check that your type is enforcing the constraints as you expect.
   * Enumerations are defined in a dedicated JSON format (rather than JSON schema) so that we can pair an underlying value with additional properties like display text.
 This approach makes enumerations shorter, quicker to define and easier to maintain.

-This repo includes a decent set of commonly needed types.
+This repo includes a set of commonly required types called the `Jsonotron Standard Library` or `JSL` for short.
 There are numbers and strings of various lengths.
 There are dates and times in a fixed-length format.
 There is a money type that incorporates currency and ensures any figures are stored as integers and not floats.
 You can change them but it's a good starting point.

 ## Motivation